-- (c) the tasks of the position include a significant majority of the tasks specified for the occupation in: - (i) ANZSCO; or - (ii) if there is no ANZSCO code for the occupation-the work agreement or proposed work agreement; and - (d) the qualifications and experience of the nominee are commensurate with the qualifications and experience specified for the occupation in the work agreement or proposed work agreement.
+- (c) the tasks of the position include a significant majority of the tasks specified for the occupation in: - (i) ANZSCO; or

-2.73AA Refund of nomination fee and nomination training contribution charge-Subclass 457 (Temporary Work (Skilled)) visa and Subclass 482 (Temporary Skill Shortage) visa
+- (ii) if there is no ANZSCO code for the occupation-the work agreement or proposed work agreement; and - (d) the qualifications and experience of the nominee are commensurate with the qualifications and experience specified for the occupation in the work agreement or proposed work agreement.

-- (1) The Minister may refund the fee mentioned in subregulation 2.73(5) or (7), or any nomination training contribution charge mentioned in subregulation 2.73(5A), paid in relation to a nomination if: - (a) any of subregulations (2) to (3E) apply; and - (b) the Minister: - (i) receives a written request for a refund from the person who paid the amount; or - (ii) considers it is reasonable in the circumstances to refund the amount to the person who paid the amount without receiving a written request for a refund. - (2) This subregulation applies if the nomination is made because of a mistake by Immigration. - (3) This subregulation applies if: - (a) the nomination is of an occupation for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream; and - (b) the person is a party to a work agreement; and - (c) the person withdraws the nomination before a decision is made under section 140GB of the Act because: - (i) the person has listed an occupation in the nomination that is not specified in the work agreement as an occupation that the person may nominate in relation to Subclass 457 (Temporary Work (Skilled)) visas and Subclass 482 (Temporary Skill Shortage) visas; or - (ii) the number of nominations in relation to Subclass 457 (Temporary Work (Skilled)) visas and Subclass 482 (Temporary Skill Shortage) visas made by the person and approved by the Minister under section 140GB of the Act is equal to or greater than the number of approved nominations in relation to those types of visa permitted under the work agreement for the year.
+2.73AA Refund of nomination fee and nomination training contribution charge-Subclass 457 (Temporary Work (Skilled)) visa, Subclass 482 (Skills in Demand) visa and Subclass 482 (Temporary Skill Shortage) visa

-(3A) This subregulation applies if:
+- (1) The Minister may refund the fee mentioned in subregulation 2.73(5) or (7), or any nomination training contribution charge mentioned in subregulation 2.73(5A), paid in relation to a nomination if: - (a) any of subregulations (2) to (3E) apply; and - (b) the Minister: - (i) receives a written request for a refund from the person who paid the amount; or - (ii) considers it is reasonable in the circumstances to refund the amount to the person who paid the amount without receiving a written request for a refund. - (2) This subregulation applies if the nomination is made because of a mistake by Immigration. - (3) This subregulation applies if: - (a) the nomination is of an occupation for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream or a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream; and - (b) the person is a party to a work agreement; and - (c) the person withdraws the nomination before a decision is made under section 140GB of the Act because: - (i) the person has listed an occupation in the nomination that is not specified in the work agreement as an occupation that the person may nominate in relation to Subclass 457 (Temporary Work (Skilled)) visas, Subclass 482 (Skills in Demand) visas and Subclass 482 (Temporary Skill Shortage) visas; or - (ii) the number of nominations in relation to Subclass 457 (Temporary Work (Skilled)) visas, Subclass 482 (Skills in Demand) visas and Subclass 482 (Temporary Skill Shortage) visas made by the person and approved by the Minister under section 140GB of the Act is equal to or greater than the number of approved nominations in relation to those types of visa permitted under the work agreement for the year. - (3A) This subregulation applies if: - (a) the person withdraws the nomination before a decision is made under section 140GB of the Act; and